Old Fashioned Lemon Meringue Pie

-This Classic Lemon Meringue Pie has a flaky all-butter crust, creamy lemon filling and topped with a light toasted meringue.
-This vintage Spring dessert was inspired by a 1960’s recipe and has a perfect balance of sweet and tart that is perfect for Easter brunch or Mother’s Day tea party.
+This Old Fashioned Lemon Meringue Pie has a flaky all-butter crust, creamy lemon filling and topped with a light toasted meringue.
+This vintage Spring dessert inspiration comes from my 1965 “Farm Journal’s Complete Pie Cookbook” and has a perfect balance of sweet and tart, perfect for Spring brunch or Mother’s Day tea party.

 My vintage inspiration.